 * Visiting students referred by KPJAYI authorized and certified teachers are always welcome at Garage.
 To attend class refer to Rule#1.

 3. Shower before you practice and arrive with an empty stomach.
 A clean body equals a clean mind.
 It’s best not to shower immediately after practice.
 Most people change and go to work.

 4. Enter and exit like a ninja.
-Do NOT slam the gate.
+Enter silently and DO NOT slam the gate.
 Close it with care.
 Always maintain quiet voices in the courtyard and the shala.
 No phone conversations inside the courtyard and shala.

 5. Look to the tip of your nose, not your neighbors.
 Your drishti should always follow the tip of your nose depending on the shape of the asana.
 Envyasana and Beachasana are not approved poses.

 6. If you use Garage equipment, please clean it and put it away after class.

 7. If you break something—fix it.
 If you use the toilet—flush it.
 Please keep the studio and bathroom tidy, as if you were trying to impress a first date.

 8. Have a good attitude and an open mind.
 The Garage Ashtanga Yoga Mysore program is for those who wish to experience yoga on a deeper level.
 Challenging yourself and exploring the unknown can be uncomfortable.
 Please try to stay positive during this process.
 Pouting, whining, and “I can’t” mantras are not tolerated.
 Trust the process.